nlapier2/MRTwin-replication/examples/README.md

 external.exposure: exposure trait for external population

-exposure: exposure trait for trio
+exposure: exposure trait for the trios

 external.outcome: outcome trait for external population

-outcome: outcome trait fro trio
+outcome: outcome trait for the trios

 ### Folder description:
 ps 1 null: no population structure, null model (no causal effect)